Radiation hormesis: Statements by leading nuclear bodies

-Studies of low level radiation
+Studies of low-level radiation

-Very high natural background gamma radiation cancer rates at Kerala, India
+Cancer rates and very high natural background gamma radiation at Kerala, India

-Kerala's monazite sand (containing a third of the world's economically recoverable reserves of radioactive thorium) emits about 8 micro Sieverts per hour of gamma radiation, 80 times the dose rate equivalent in London, but a decade long study of 69,985 residents published in Health Physics in 2009: "showed no excess cancer risk from exposure to terrestrial gamma radiation.
+Kerala's monazite sand (containing a third of the world's economically recoverable reserves of radioactive thorium) emits about 8 microsieverts per hour of gamma radiation, 80 times the dose rate equivalent in London, but a decade-long study of 69,985 residents published in Health Physics in 2009 "showed no excess cancer risk from exposure to terrestrial gamma radiation.
 The excess relative risk of cancer excluding leukemia was estimated to be −0.13 per Gy (95% CI: −0.58, 0.46)", indicating no statistically significant positive or negative relationship between background radiation levels and cancer risk in this sample.

 Cultures

 Studies in cell cultures can be useful for finding mechanisms for biological processes, but they also can be criticized for not effectively capturing the whole of the living organism.

-A study by E.I.
-Azzam suggested that pre-exposure to radiation causes cells to turn on protection mechanisms.
-A different study by de Toledo and collaborators, has shown that irradiation with gamma rays increases the concentration of glutathione, an antioxidant found in cells.
+A study by E. I. Azzam suggested that pre-exposure to radiation causes cells to turn on protection mechanisms.
+A different study by de Toledo and collaborators has shown that irradiation with gamma rays increases the concentration of glutathione, an antioxidant found in cells.

-In 2011, an in vitro study led by S.V.
-Costes showed in time-lapse images a strongly non-linear response of certain cellular repair mechanisms called radiation-induced foci (RIF).
+In 2011, an in vitro study led by S. V. Costes showed in time-lapse images a strongly non-linear response of certain cellular repair mechanisms called radiation-induced foci (RIF).
 The study found that low doses of radiation prompted higher rates of RIF formation than high doses, and that after low-dose exposure RIF continued to form after the radiation had ended.
-Measured rates of RIF formation were 15 RIF/Gy at 2 Gy, and 64 RIF/Gy at .1 Gy.
+Measured rates of RIF formation were 15 RIF/Gy at 2 Gy, and 64 RIF/Gy at 0.1 Gy.
 These results suggest that low dose levels of ionizing radiation may not increase cancer risk directly proportional to dose and thus contradict the linear-no-threshold standard model.
-Mina Bissell, a world-renowned breast cancer researcher and collaborator in this study stated “Our data show that at lower doses of ionizing radiation, DNA repair mechanisms work much better than at higher doses.
-This non-linear DNA damage response casts doubt on the general assumption that any amount of ionizing radiation is harmful and additive.”
+Mina Bissell, a world-renowned breast-cancer researcher and collaborator in this study stated: "Our data show that at lower doses of ionizing radiation, DNA repair mechanisms work much better than at higher doses.
+This non-linear DNA damage response casts doubt on the general assumption that any amount of ionizing radiation is harmful and additive."